 People also tend to get stressed, sleep less, and drink more alcohol this time of year.
 When this happens, your good-gut bacteria don’t work as efficiently as they should, failing to produce the neurotransmitters the brain needs to do its job.

-January is also the start of cold and flu season, which presents us with a whole other set of challenges.
-People are getting sick at a higher rate, and many of them take antibiotics that kill the gut’s good microorganisms.
+Wintertime presents us with a whole other set of challenges.
+People are getting sick at a higher rate, and sometimes this disrupts the gut’s good microorganisms.

 The immune system is also linked to the gut and brain, a relationship practitioners refer to as the gut-immune-brain triad.

 A portion of the immune system’s tissue—called gut associated lymphatic tissue—is actually located in the stomach.
 Depleted stomach flora can suppress the immune system’s efficiency.
 The gut’s microbiome can also impact inflammation, depending on what’s passed into the bloodstream.
-With leaky gut, for example, toxins are reabsorbed into the blood stream rather than eliminated from the body, which weakens the immune system.
+Sometimes toxins are reabsorbed into the blood stream rather than eliminated from the body, which weakens the immune system.

 Gut Neurotransmitters Keep You Happy

-Neurotransmitters are the “happy-making” chemicals that most people have heard of—norepinephrine, dopamine, serotonin—all of those things many people take antidepressants for.
+Neurotransmitters are the “happy-making” chemicals that most people have heard of—norepinephrine, dopamine, serotonin.

-When the gut bugs are killed off by medications, overrun by yeast, or compromised by another problem, they don’t produce enough dopamine or serotonin, so it affects the brain’s ability to manage stress levels, regulate cortisol, and help us sleep better.
+When the good gut bugs are killed off, overrun by yeast, or compromised by another problem, they don’t produce enough dopamine or serotonin, so it affects the brain’s ability to manage stress levels, regulate cortisol, and help us sleep better.